regymm/SqueakyBoard/README.md

 Untested parts:

-- W5500 module
 - 5V jack input
 - SD card only SPI is tested
 - PSRAM only the first(U4), up to QPI mode 62.5MHz -- this is because laziness
-- USB only PS2 keyboard tested
+- USB direct connect only PS2 keyboard tested
 - Use 7020 instead of 7010 -- is power supply sufficient?

 Parts need remedy: